Flavor That Holds Up in Gummies

 A gummy that tastes “strong” isn’t always better.
 What you want is a gummy that tastes complete: an aromatic first impression, a recognizable mid-palate, and a clean finish that doesn’t collapse into sugar.

-In development, it helps to intentionally design three layers:
+In development, design three layers:

 1. Top notes (aroma burst at first bite)